-Having enough space to be in a comfortable position for sleeping is important to a good night's rest.
-A twin bed for two is definitely a challenge.
-Certainly nothing is wrong with the fact that you can't sleep well when your boyfriend stays over; it does not mean you do not care about him nor that you don't want him there.
-Sleep, similar to nutrition and exercise, is an essential component of your physical and mental health.
-You've come to realize that a part of your relationship is challenging to your health, so now, it's just a matter of deciding what to do about it.
+Having enough space to be in a comfortable position for sleeping is vital to a good night's rest — to that end, a twin bed for two can definitely be a challenge.
+And, if you're concerned that having trouble getting your zzz's when your beau is sharing a bed with you may spell more than just sleep difficuties, it certainly doesn't mean you don't care for him or that you don't want him to be there.
+Sleep, similar to nutrition and physical activity, is an essential component of your physical and mental health.
+You've come to realize that a part of your relationship is challenging to your health; so now, it's just a matter of deciding what to do about it.

 - You can do nothing about the current situation, and continue to rely on your nap the following day.
 Napping is a useful strategy in preventing significant sleep debt, and your body is telling you that you need more quality sleep than what you are currently getting on the nights your boyfriend sleeps over.